Archdiocese of Foggia–Bovino

-The Archdiocese of Foggia-Bovino (Archidioecesis Fodiana-Bovinensis) is a Roman Catholic Metropolitan archdiocese in Apulia, southern Italy, created by promoting the bishopric of Foggia in 1979, and merging with the bishopric of Bovina in 1986, whose name was included in its title.
+The Archdiocese of Foggia-Bovino (Archidioecesis Fodiana-Bovinensis) is a Latin archdiocese of the Catholic Church in Apulia, southern Italy, created by promoting the bishopric of Foggia in 1979, and merging with the bishopric of Bovina in 1986, whose name was included in its title.

 History

 In March 1731, the territory of Foggia was the victim of a major earthquake.
 A third of the city was destroyed, and the ecclesiastical infrastructure suffered major damage.
 The major church (later the cathedral) was ruined, the monastery of the Annunziata and the monastery of Santa Chiara were partially destroyed, the convent of the Capuchins was heavily damaged, as was that of the Pentite.
 The palace of the bishop of Troia was damaged.
 The number of dead exceeded 500.
 It also suffered in the earthquakes of 1866 and 1882.

 The Diocese of Foggia (Latin Name: Fodiana) was established by Pope Pius IX on 25 June 1855, in the bull Ex hoc Summi Pontificis, on territory split off from the Diocese of Troia.
 The diocese, like the diocese of Troia, was exempt, i.e. immediately subject to the Holy See, not part of any ecclesiastical province.
 Troia was 30 km or 19 mi from Foggia, a point remarked on by Pope Pius.

 The collegiate church of S. Maria in Foggia was raised to the dignity of a cathedral, dedicated to the Assumption of the Body of the Virgin Mary into Heaven.
 It was administered by a corporate body called the Chapter, composed of four dignities (the Archpriest, the Primicerius, the Cantor, and the Treasurer) and eighteen canons.
 There were also six beneficed "mansionarii", who saw to the daily routine of religious services.
-The cathedral was also a parish church, whose parishoners were under the care of the Archpriest.
+The cathedral was also a parish church, whose parishioners were under the care of the Archpriest.
 The city had four other churches, one of which contained a wonder-working statue of the Sorrowful Virgin Mary; five convents of mendicant friars, and three establishments of monks.

 On 14 December 1974, Pope Paul VI appointed Giuseppe Lenotti, the Bishop of Foggia (1962–1979), to be at the same time Bishop of Bovino, aeque personaliter.
 On the same day, he was then also named Bishop of Troia.
 On 4 April 1981, Pope John Paul II appointed as successor to Bishop Lenotti, Bishop Salvatore De Giorgi, with the title of metropolitan archbishop of Foggia, Bovino, and Troia.

 On 30 April 1979, the diocese was promoted as Metropolitan Archdiocese of Foggia (Latin Name: Fodiana-Bovinensis).
 It was assigned as suffragan dioceses: Siponto, Troia, Asculum et Cerinola, Bovino, Lucera, and S. Severo.